vega/altair/doc/user_guide/transform/loess.rst

 LOESS Transform
 ~~~~~~~~~~~~~~~
-The LOESS transform (LOcally Estimated Scatterplot Smoothing) uses a
+The LOESS transform (LOcally Estimated Scatter Plot Smoothing) uses a
 locally-estimated regression  to produce a trend line.
 LOESS performs a sequence of local weighted regressions over a sliding
 window of nearest-neighbor points.
 For standard parametric regression options,